Masato Kawabata: D1 Grand Prix

-In 2014 TRUST return and collaborate with Toyo Tires and he started to participate in D1GP with Nissan GT-R in 2014 and also left GP Sports in same year.
-The following year the Kawabata clinched his third D1GP title before the final round becoming second driver to do so.
+In 2014, TRUST returned and collaborated with Toyo Tires and he started to participate in D1GP with Nissan GT-R in 2014.
+Kawabata also left GP Sports in same year after working for them since 2003.

+The following year the Kawabata win two rounds at the opening round in Odaiba and Tsukuba on his way to clinched his third D1GP title before the final round becoming second driver to do so.
+Kawabata also win his one and only appearance in Formula Drift Japan at Fuji Speedway which is part of the Formula Drift World Championship round.

 2016 was difficult year for him as Daigo Saito went to dominate the series.
 Despite able to beat Saito in exhibition event he went winless for the second time in 3 years and he finished the season second in standings.
 He also started his own shop called True Man Racing (True Man is rough English translation of his name) and collaborating with fellow D1 driver Hideyuki Fujino they released a bodykit for Nissan 180SX called Kick Blue.

-Following the defeat from previous year Trust built Kawabata new GT-R for 2017 season while his previous car was driven by returning Masao Suenaga, Toyo Tires as tires sponsor also released new Proxes R888R for competition.
+Following the defeat from previous year Trust built, Kawabata new GT-R for 2017 season while his previous car was driven by returning Masao Suenaga, Toyo Tires as tires sponsor also released new Proxes R888R for competition.
 He win the third round in Tsukuba which his only win in the season, he end the season 5th in standings.

-In 2018 Kawabata win 6 straight Solo Run creating a new record but unfortunately in Battle Run he failed to win a single round and lost the D1GP title to Masashi Yokoi.
+In 2018, Kawabata won six straight Solo Run creating a new record but unfortunately in Battle Run he failed to win a single round and lost the D1GP title to Masashi Yokoi.

-In 2019, following Trust withdrawal he competing in the D1GP with Toyota GR Supra and became the first person to win D1GP round with it the following year.
-Unfortunately his performance worsened as the season progressed.
-He change his car to new Toyota GR86 in 2022 built by his teammate Hideyuki Fujino where he gave GR86 first ever win in Drift competition, finished the season as runner-up claiming two wins and the Solo Run champions.
+In 2019, following Trust withdrawals, Kawabata competed in the D1GP with Toyota GR Supra and became the first person to win D1GP round with it the following year.
+Unfortunately, his performance worsened as the season progressed.
+He changed his car to new Toyota GR86 in 2022 built by his teammate Hideyuki Fujino where he gave GR86 first ever win in Drift competition, finished the season as runner-up claiming two wins and the Solo Run champions.
 He won a single round in both 2023 and 2024 season.

-Other Drifting Competition
+Other drifting competition

 Kawabata rarely compete outside of D1GP and Japan but he regularly compete in D1GP oversea competition.